 3. Poor navigation and search capabilities

 Today’s consumer is always pressed for time.
-If consumers find it difficult to navigate or search for products on your ecommerce website, they will likely leave and never return.
+If consumers find it difficult to navigate or search for products on your eCommerce website, they will likely leave and never return.
 As a retailer, you simply cannot afford to lose out on sales this way.
+And you also have to worry about the after-sales part, which a dunning email example will teach you.
 Ensure that your website is properly designed, with intuitive navigation and excellent search capabilities.
-It is also a good idea to hire the services of professional ecommerce website designers, such as us at Ignition Media, who have the necessary skills and expertise to build great websites that satisfy a customer’s expectations.
+It is also a good idea to hire the services of professional eCommerce website designers, such as us at Ignition Media, who have the necessary skills and expertise to build great websites that satisfy a customer’s expectations.

 4. Confusing/lengthy checkout process

-Another mistake that I see across many ecommerce websites is that they have an extremely lengthy or a confusing checkout process.
+Another mistake that I see across many eCommerce websites is that they have an extremely long or confusing checkout process.
 Remember – once a customer has decided on making a purchase, you must make the process as smooth as possible so as to minimise abandonment rates.
+This is achievable through implementing comprehensive shipping solutions.
 There’s nothing worse than customers selecting items for purchase, only to abandon them in the cart and leave.
-At Ignition Media, we count of WooCommerce to provide our customers with a simple checkout processes.
+At Ignition Media, we count on WooCommerce to provide our customers with a simple checkout process.
 Only the necessary fields are included during checkouts, with the different steps of account creation, shipping, billing and payment information all in one or two pages.

 5. Not using a secure website

-I’m always surprised when I come across an ecommerce website that is not secure.
-Such sites fail to build trust with their audience as customers can never be sire that their information is securely protected.
-While not a requirement if you’re receiving payment via PayPal, having a HTTPS secured website with encrypted connections will protect sensitive data and establish trust.
+I’m always surprised when I come across an eCommerce website that is not secure.
+Such sites fail to build trust with their audience as customers can never be sure that their information is securely protected.
+Many websites explain how dangerous a connection not secure can be. they explain it as something that can potentially harm your bank account.
+While not a requirement, if you’re receiving payment via PayPal, having an HTTPS secured website with encrypted connections, will protect sensitive data and establish trust.
 If your website isn’t already HTTPS secure, make sure to change it ASAP.
 You can arrange an SSL certificate for your website through your hosting company – it should cost no more than $220 per annum.